Luc45/tribe-local-plugin-updater/README.md

 This is an unofficial little script to automate some borings parts of updating your local development Modern Tribe plugins to the latest version.
 It basically does this:

-- Stash whathever changes you have
+- Stash whatever changes you have
 - Git checkout master
 - Git pull
 - NVM Use 8.9.4